Human Rights in Eastern Ukraine in Pandemic

 Monitoring Human Rights in Eastern Ukraine During the Coronavirus Pandemic

-The coronavirus pandemic, and responses to the pandemic by Ukrainian government and de facto separatist authorities, have led to serious human rights challenges among the most vulnerable people in eastern Ukraine.
-The situation around the freedom of movement is especially problematic due to the constantly changing rules and policies ostensibly implemented to combat the pandemic and protect public health.
-These challenges are especially acute at Entry-Exit Checkpoints (EECPs) where people cross the line of contact and communities in and around the line of contact.
+The coronavirus pandemic, and responses to the pandemic by Ukrainian government and de facto separatist authorities, led to serious human rights challenges among the most vulnerable people in eastern Ukraine.
+The situation around the freedom of movement was especially problematic due to the constantly changing rules and policies ostensibly implemented to combat the pandemic and protect public health.
+These challenges were especially acute at Entry-Exit Checkpoints (EECPs) where people cross the line of contact and communities in and around the line of contact.

 Key Initiatives